 Go in the late afternoon to catch the sunset and get the best of day and night views of the waterfront.
 A nighttime bumboat trip is a great chance to enjoy the light show at Marina Bay from a different yet amazing angle.

-The Merlion is undoubtedly the most identifiable representation of Singapore.
-Built by a local sculptor, Lim Nang Seng, this 8.6-metre statue sits at one end of the Marina Bay waterfront.
+- The Merlion is undoubtedly the most identifiable representation of Singapore.
+Built by a local sculptor, Lim Nang Seng, this 8.6-meter statue sits at one end of the Marina Bay waterfront.

-Marina Bay Sands is an iconic resort complex located at the Bayfront.
+- Marina Bay Sands is an iconic resort complex located at the Bayfront.
 The landmark consists of three towers connected at the top by a 1-hectare roof terrace.
-Don’t forget to take a selfie on the bumboat with MBS at the background!
+Don’t forget to take a selfie on the bumboat with MBS in the background!